berewt/berewt.github.io/posts/2012-10-17-maybe-you-want-something-more.md

 ---
-title: Maybe: You want something more?
+title: "Maybe: You want something more?"
 comments: true
-categories: English, Make it functional
+categories: [English, Make it functional]
-tags: Haskell, Java, Maybe, monad, null
+tags: [Haskell, Java, Maybe, monad, null]
 ---

 So, you're now convinced that type safety is far better from these `null` things